 Vehicle Excise Duty (VED), commonly referred to as car tax or road tax, will be increasing for cars registered after the 31st March 2020.
 This is because emission standards are changing, meaning the official emission figure that this tax is based off will be going up.
+Additionally, the rates for each bracket will also be going up.

 To beat the tax increase, if you’re looking for a new vehicle, we urge you to take action now to ensure your car can be delivered and registered before the 1st April 2020.